BalloonBox-Inc/polkadot-analytics/PolkaBox.md

 5. **External Data Sources**: A combination of WebSocket connections and web scraping tools for assessing public records.
 PolkaBox will have several services running on near-real-time schedules to retrieve, clean, format, and store data from external sources.
 The goal is to keep these APIs public to make the intelligence in the entire dashboard open-sourced as anyone can then fork the PolkaBox and spin it up.

-7. **APIs**: Python (Django) + webhook framework with both private (authenticated) and public APIs that can be used.
+7. **APIs**: Python (Django) + webhook framework with public APIs that can be used.
 APIs will be monitored for usage and throttled based on developer token limits + whitelisted IP addresses.

 9. **Analytics Modules**: Python developed functions for performing machine learning using popular, well-supported libraries such as SciKit-Learn, PyTorch, etc. The analytics modules will have a full ETL pipeline setup for ingesting data based on CRON jobs defined by the individual modules, i.e., a news-reader may update daily and blockchain data every 5 seconds.